SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunAUnitTest.md

 ## ${docGenDescription}

+!!!
+Currently the Object Set configuration is limited to the usage of Multi Property Sets.
+Please note that other sets,

 ## Prerequisites

 * A SAP BTP, ABAP environment system is available.
 On this system, a [Communication User](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/0377adea0401467f939827242c1f4014.html), a [Communication System](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/1bfe32ae08074b7186e375ab425fb114.html) and a [Communication Arrangement](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a0771f6765f54e1c8193ad8582a32edb.html) is setup for the Communication Scenario “SAP BTP, ABAP Environment - Software Component Test Integration (SAP_COM_0735)“.
 This can be done manually through the respective applications on the SAP BTP, ABAP environment system or through creating a Service Key for the system on Cloud Foundry with the parameters {“scenario_id”: “SAP_COM_0735", “type”: “basic”}.
 In a pipeline, you can do this with the step [cloudFoundryCreateServiceKey](https://sap.github.io/jenkins-library/steps/cloudFoundryCreateServiceKey/).